-Things to Do In Casablanca in 48 Hours
+Things To Do In Casablanca in 48 Hours

-Casablanca is the center of business and economy, while at the same time offers tourist spots to both domestic and foreign tourists.
-If you only have 48 hours to enjoy the city of Casablanca, then here is a playlist of what to do.
+Casablanca is the center of business and economy, while at the same time it offers tourist spots to both domestic and foreign tourists.
+So, if you only have 48 hours to enjoy the city of Casablanca, then here’s a playlist of what to do.

-Above Photo Credit: Christophe Libert
+Btw; Above Photo Credit: Christophe Libert

 Designed to recreate the bar made famous by Humphrey Bogart and Ingrid Bergman in the movie classic Casablanca, Rick’s Cafe is one of the best places to stop by while or after a long stroll through the busy Old Medina.

 Habous & Old Mosque.

-After seeing the Old Medina yesterday, it is important to visit the New Medina – Habous Market with the Old Mosque (Mohammadi Mosque) looking over the market.
+After seeing the Old Medina yesterday, it is important to visit the New Medina.
+Habous Market with the Old Mosque (Mohammadi Mosque) looking over the market.
 This is where most traditional items of Casablanca can be found and sold at relatively fair prices.

 Eating Corn from a grill, getting Henna tattoos outside of Hassan II Mosque. “when you are in Rome, do what the Romans do”, so in Casablanca, it is just fit to eat grilled corn while getting a Henna tattoo outside the city’s most important mosque.